-• Click on the icon that says, "Compose", "New e-mail," "New" or "+".
+Click on the icon that says, Compose, New e-mail, New or +.
 A new e-mail form will be displayed.
-The top line will be marked "To" and here you need to type the e-mail address of the person you are sending it to.
+The top line will be marked To and here you need to type the e-mail address of the person you are sending it to.

 • Subject.
-You do need to put something in this box, it is polite and helpful to indicate the subject of the message.
+You need to type the subject of the email into this box; it is polite and helpful to indicate the subject of the message.
 If you try to send an e-mail without having a subject in the box, the system may refuse to send it.

 • The Message.
-Type your message here, don't forget to include your name in case it's not obvious from your e-mail address.
-Most e-mail services have basic text editing tools immediately above the text, e.g., text size, bold, italic etc. When you have completed the message click on the "Send" button and the message will be sent.
+Type your message here; don't forget to include your name in case it's not obvious from your e-mail address.
+Most e-mail services have basic text editing tools immediately above the text, e.g., text size, bold, italic etc.

+When you have completed the message click on the Send button and the message will be sent.

-Accessing your sent, deleted and Junk e-mails At the top of the column on the left there may be three lines or an arrow, click on these and a menu will drop down.
-You will be able to look at the e-mails that you have sent, drafted or deleted.
+Accessing your Sent, Deleted and Junk E-Mails

+At the top of the column on the left there may be three lines or an arrow, click on these and a menu will drop down.
+You will be able to look at the e-mails that you have sent, started typing or deleted.

-This menu will also help you access you spam or junk folder.
+This menu will also help you access your spam or junk folder.
 A spam/junk folder separates out emails that it thinks might be fraudulent or not useful to you.
-However, sometimes useful emails get moved into there by accident.
+However, sometimes useful emails get sent there by accident.
 So, if you can't see an e-mail you think you should have received, such as when you sign up for a service, then always check your spam/junk folder.

 Updating your device

-Every so often, the company that built your device's operating system, or the companies that designed your Apps, will release an update for the software.
+Every so often, the company that built your device's operating system, or the companies that designed your apps, will release an update for the software.
 This will keep your device up to date, working smoothly and protected.

 If the device's operating system needs to update, you will see a message telling you it will update and a time it will do so.

-You don't need to do anything although the update may take some time and the device may restart or take a while "configuring."
+You don't need to do anything, although the update may take some time and the device may restart or take a while configuring.
 So, make sure all work you are completing on the device is saved.

 Sometimes, an application will pop up reminding you that the app is due for an update, and you can also choose to schedule this in for a later time or date, if you feel that it will hinder your ability to use the app, or device.
-Sometimes, certain apps won't allow you to launch it if an update is required, so chances are, you will not be interrupted whilst you're midway through using an app.
+Sometimes, certain apps won't launch if an update is required, so chances are, you will not be interrupted whilst you're midway through using an app.

 Ideally you will set the Apps to update automatically:

 • Go to the App Store or Google Play Store and look for Settings.
-There will be an Icon with your account details
+There will be an icon with your account details

-Tap on this and you will be shown a list including Automatic Updates Click on this and set it to update only over Wi-Fi.
+Tap on this and you will be shown a list including Automatic Updates.
+Click on this and set it to update only over Wi-Fi.